-And if your grandpa owned one of these guns, and passed it down to you, consider yourself lucky.
+And if your grandpa owned one of these lever guns or bolt actions and passed it down to you, consider yourself lucky.
 While they may not all be worth a lot today, they can still take down big game just as well as last century.
 These five rifles are timeless and will likely always have a place in modern deer hunting.
 Check them out!

 Marlin Model 336

-Chances are your grandpa or one of his hunting buddies used an original Marlin 336 during their deer hunting days.
-The 336 is one of the most reliable and accurate lever-action sporting rifles ever made.
-Since its introduction in 1948, more than 6 million Model 336’s have been produced.
+Chances are your grandpa or one of his hunting buddies used an original Marlin 336 lever rifle during their deer hunting days.
+The 336 is one of the most reliable and accurate lever-action sporting rifles ever.
+Since its introduction in 1948, the company has produced more than 6 million Model 336s.

-The rifle has seen a number of variations, but it's most commonly chambered for .30-30 Winchester and .35 Remington cartridges.
-The 336 is still the go-to rifle for many whitetail hunters.
+The rifle has several variations, but it's most commonly chambered for .30-30 Winchester and .35 Remington ammo cartridges.
+The 336 is still the go-to deer gun for many whitetail hunters.

 Winchester Model 1894

-The Winchester Model 1894 – commonly referred to as the Model 94 – is one of the most popular deer hunting rifles of all time.
+The Winchester Model 1894, commonly referred to as the Winchester Model 94, is one of the most popular deer hunting rifles.

-Historians have referred to it as, “The Ultimate Lever Action Gun."
-This rifle was light, comfortable, fast-shooting and highly effective at short distances.
-While this rifle is not an ideal rifle for all deer hunters, it can still be a powerful weapon for those who pursue game in dense forests.
+Historians have referred to it as "The Ultimate Lever Action Gun."
+This rifle was light, comfortable, fast-shooting, and highly effective with follow-up shots at short distances.
+While this rifle is not ideal for all deer hunters, it can still be a powerful weapon for those who pursue wild game in dense forests.

 Mauser Model 98

 No classic deer rifle has had quite the influence on the entire industry as the Mauser Model 98.
 The German-made Mauser Model 98 was a devastating bolt-action rifle on the battlefields of WWI and WWII.
-American soldiers who fired captured Mauser M98’s quickly realized the rifle's accuracy and reliability translated to hunting.
+American soldiers who fired captured Mauser M98s quickly realized the rifle's accuracy and reliability translated to hunting.

-This rifle outweighed bolt guns of the time because it could take a beating, and shoot straight in just about any condition.
-The Mauser M98 was adapted into "sporter" models, which are hard to come by these days.
-But even without the modifications for sport shooting, the Mauser M98 is a highly-effective deer rifle.
+This rifle outweighed bolt guns of the time because it could take a beating and shoot straight in about any condition.
+The Mauser M98 was adapted into "sporter" models, which are hard to come by.
+But even without the modifications for sport shooting, the Mauser M98 is a highly effective deer rifle.